Strid Woods walk

 Deaths in The Strid

 And then there is the geology.
-At the surface the channel is quite thin but over millennia the river has eroded a large undercut, said to be like a chamber under the rocks.
+At the surface the channel is quite narrow.
+However over millennia the river has eroded a large undercut under the riverbank’s rocks.
+This is said to be as large as a chamber.
 Get sucked into one of those by the strong current and its game over.

-Having spent some time searching on the internet I couldn’t find a single tale of anyone who had either swam down the Strid or fallen in and survived.
-Indeed those who have fallen in and been ‘lucky’ enough to have their bodies recovered have only been dragged out downstream numerous hours or days later.
+Having spent some time searching on the internet I couldn’t find a single tale of anyone who survived The Strid’s rapids.
+Those who have fallen in and been ‘lucky’ enough to have their bodies recovered have only been found numerous hours or days later.
 The tale I always remember was from the 1990’s when a couple of honeymooners fell in.
 This was particularly poignant as they had just got married and were about the same age as me.

-In short, having done some background reading any attempt I might have been planning on jumping over The Strid has been scrapped!
+In short, having done some research, any attempt I might have been planning on jumping over The Strid has been scrapped!
 It looks stunning and quite benign but looks are deceptive.

 To view photos of less lethal places in the Dales please view my landscape photos of the Yorkshire Dales.